Back to DWU AI Articles

 The Virgin America Precedent

-The most instructive modern application of the actual control test is the DOT's review of Virgin America, Inc. (VAI).
+A widely cited modern application of the actual control test is the DOT's review of Virgin America, Inc. (VAI), documented in DOT Order 2007-5-11 (May 18, 2007).
 In December 2006, the DOT tentatively concluded that Virgin America was not a U.S. citizen, principally because the airline's affairs were "structured so as to give their actual control to a foreign citizen"—Sir Richard Branson's Virgin Group, which had conceived the airline, developed its business plan, ordered aircraft, and assembled its management team.

 Virgin America submitted a substantially revised application proposing changes in financial arrangements, management, and corporate governance.
 After a second review, the DOT issued a final order on May 18, 2007, tentatively finding that Virgin America could qualify as a U.S. citizen subject to conditions including: (a) amending aircraft leases and commercial agreements to restrict the Virgin Group's power over business decisions; (b) replacing the CEO; (c) restructuring the board of directors; and (d) establishing a voting trust to administer the Virgin Group's 25% voting interest.
 The DOT granted Virgin America its certificate effective August 8, 2007.
 The case established that the DOT will examine the full history of airline formation—including who conceived the business, ordered aircraft, and assembled management—when evaluating actual control, even where the formal ownership structure satisfies the 75% voting threshold.